 Most teams already have access to capable AI.
 What they do not have is an operating path for using it safely: which documents can be touched, which data scope is approved, what the agent can do, who reviews outputs, how errors are caught, and how adoption is measured.

-For document-heavy and ERP-heavy teams, this gap is painful.
-Compliance workpapers, evidence review, diligence files, verification records, regulatory mapping, and ERP question queues all contain repeated interpretation work.
+For advisory, compliance, diligence, finance, and ERP teams, this gap is painful.
+Compliance workpapers, evidence review, diligence files, verification records, regulatory mapping, reporting loops, and ERP question queues all contain repeated expert work.
 The model can help, but the workflow must be rebuilt around source visibility, controls, and human approval.

 The implementation layer is now the scarce capability